Updated for tax year 2025.

 Tests for determining if a parent is a qualifying relative

-The IRS uses different rules to determine whether children and qualifying relatives are your dependents as a taxpayer.
+The IRS uses different rules to determine whether a qualifying child or qualifying relative can be considered a dependent for a taxpayer.

 Your parent or another relative must meet all four of these tests to be qualified as a dependent:

-3. The person must have less than $4,700 in taxable income (for 2023).
+- The person must have less than $5,200 in taxable income (it was less than $5,050 in 2024).
 Social Security benefits and other tax-free income don’t count for this purpose, but interest, dividends, and taxable pensions do.

-4. You must provide over half of their support.
-Support includes things you buy for your parent, including their share of groceries, gasoline, utilities, and rent.
+- You must provide over half of their support.
+Support includes medical expenses, groceries, housing, utilities, and even doctors’ visits.

-If a person is not your relative under the second test, they may still qualify if they lived with you all year.
-However, your qualifying relative does not have to live with you to be your dependent.
-You could support your mother, for example, in her own , your sibling’s home, or an assisted living home.
+If someone is not related under the second test, they may still qualify if they lived with you all calendar year as a member of your household.
+But keep in mind, your parent doesn’t have to live with you to be a dependent.
+You could provide financial support for your mother in her own home, your sibling’s home, or an assisted living facility.

-For the fourth test, don’t include the relative had or received but did not spend on support.
-Compare the amount of support you provided with the total amount of support from all sources to determine if you provided over half the person’s support.
+When applying the fourth test, don’t include money your parent had but didn’t spend on their own support.
+Instead, compare your financial support to the total support from all sources to determine if you provided more than half.

 What are the benefits of claiming your parents as dependents?